Carrot Pear Juice Recipe

 This is particularly important when considering the genetic variant ApoE4, the genetic variant most commonly associated with increased risk for Alzheimer’s disease.
 Individuals with this variant demonstrate what is known as decreased cerebral glucose utilization, meaning that their brains do not effectively utilize carbohydrates as a fuel source.

-Creating a ketogenic diet based largely on plant foods can be challenging, which is why seeking the help of functional medicine-trained dietitians is so critical for proper implementation.
+To bypass these impaired metabolic pathways, individuals with this genetic variant are encouraged to achieve a state of mild ketosisCreating a ketogenic diet based largely on plant foods can be challenging, which is why seeking the help of functional medicine-trained dietitians is so critical for proper implementation.
 This is where partnering with a program and practitioners such as those from the Amos Institute is so beneficial to success in recovery.

-Reversing The Symptoms Of Alzheimer’s Disease
+Reversing The Symptoms Of Alzheimers Disease

 Reversing the symptoms of Alzheimer’s disease and cognitive decline is incredibly difficult, but the research shows that it can be done.
-If you believe you are at risk of developing Alzheimer’s disease, start implementing the Alzheimer’s diet right away.
+If you believe you are at risk of developing Alzheimer’s disease, start implementing the Alzheimers diet right away.

 If you are already suffering from cognitive decline, seek the expertise and structure of a cognitive health program to begin optimizing your nutrition and lifestyle to reverse your cognitive decline.
-In the words of Dr. Dale Bredesen, if we all start to implement an Alzheimer’s diet and other lifestyle factors, “Alzheimer’s disease should be- and shall be- a rare disease.”
+In the words of Dr. Dale Bredesen, if we all start to implement an Alzheimers diet and other lifestyle factors, “Alzheimer’s disease should be- and shall be- a rare disease.” *

 Writer Bio – Amylee Amos Dietician and Nutritionist